Installing Sprout

 pipx --version

-Use in a project in a virtual environment
+Install Sprout in a virtual environment (recommended)

 Terminal